Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Preparation for SLF 3D Imaging

-Further we can reorganize Eq.~(\ref{EQ:3DPointProjection}) into linear equations with ${m^c_{ij}}$ and ${m^p_{ij}}$ as the unknown variables, and compute $\textbf{M}^c$ and $\textbf{M}^p$ by least squared method~\cite{yalla2005very}.
-Once the camera-projector pair is calibrated, the trangulation based 3D reconstruction typically compute point clouds~\cite{liu2010dual} by
+The camera-projector pair can be described by perspective projection matrices $\textbf{M}^c$ and $\textbf{M}^p$, which can be solved by least squared method~\cite{yalla2005very}.
+Once the camera-projector pair is calibrated, the triangulation based 3D reconstruction typically computes point clouds~\cite{liu2010dual} by

-where $G$ and $h$ are derived from Eq.~(\ref{EQ:3DPointProjection}).
+where $G$ and $h$ are derived from $\textbf{M}^c$ and $\textbf{M}^p$.
 Note that the world coordinate is established to coincide with the camera coordinate system in our calibration.